 “Were you injured?”

 “No,” he says, forming his hands in prayer and looking up.
 “I don’t know why.”
 He falls again into silence.

-He looks up and nods before dropping his head again.
+He looks up, nods, and drops his head again.

 “I think so,” she says.
 “He still can’t talk about it after all these years.”

 The technician calls my name.
 “Mr. Stewart?”